zidarsk8/ggrc-core/README.md

 not use git and other file-creating commands from inside the container, as these files will be owned by root and may disrupt future git usage on the host machine._

-## Quick Start with Vagrant (legacy)

-Alternative setup is using vagrant

-* clone the repo
-* cd to the project directory
-* make sure you use ansible version 1.9.X (if it's not in the repositories, you can install it via pip)
-* run the following:

-    ```sh
-    git submodule update --init
-    vagrant up
-    vagrant ssh
-    build_css
-    build_assets
-    db_reset
-    ```

-If you see download errors during the `vagrant up` stage, or if any subsequent step fails, try running `vagrant provision` (See [Provision a running Vagrant VM](#provision-a-running-vagrant-vm) below for more).

-Now you're in the VM and ready to rock.
-Get to work!

 ### Launching GGRC as Stand-alone Flask